newOnahtaN/Genie-GENe-Cataloger/README.txt

 Update 1:  The implementation of this process proved to be much simpler than expected.
 However, one large problem remains - queries are incredibly slow.
 17-100 seconds per query, which would make a potential run time for this program over all 32,000 sequences close to a month.
 I'm thinking that the fact that the main portion of the program was easier to implement than expected will allow for me to put in feature that will allow for the queries to either be run online or on a local database.
 It would require a large amount of storage to do so, so I will leave it up to Dr. Saha to decide which is more valuable to her - time, or storage.
 Progress so far is encouraging.

+Update 2:  Today's work incorporated the ability to read from and write into excel files.
+Right now, the exact directory has to be supplied in the code for it to read from the right place, and it also has to be an excel file with the entire first column being sequences.
+This will be incredibly easy to change when development of a gui begins.
+I have uploaded an example of what the return excel file should look like when all is said and done.
+Very encouraging!